 The alchemy that developed between the artist, the bootmaker of the Rue de la Paix and the watchmaker Roger Dubuis resulted in the creation of the ultra-limited edition watch: VELVET GRETA in 2016.

 In 2021, the Michelangelo Foundation included the artist in its prestigious worldwide selection and chose to exhibit two works from MY LOVELY BONES: ESTHER and VICTORINE, during Homo Faber 2022 that will take place on the island of Girgio Cini in Venice.

-2022 is also the year of his second solo show entitled: «A CALL TO HEAVEN» which will be held at the Galerie Géraldine Banier in Paris.
+2022 is also the year of his second solo show entitled: «A CALL TO HEAVEN» which had be held at the Galerie Géraldine Banier in Paris.